dolthub/cold-marketing/01-24-2023-dolt-insurance-pitch.md

 It can cause the deletion, modification, or alteration of data in the database.
 This can result in data loss, data corruption, or other problems that can disrupt the functionality of the database and the systems that depend on it.

 Add a Dolt replica and stop worrying.
-Dolt replication of your MySQL database ends your worrying.
-Turn it on and every transaction commit on your production MySQL instance becomes a Dolt commit on the Dolt replica.
-You get an audit log of every cell, time travel, and branch for development on a replica.
+You get an audit log of every cell between versions, time travel, and branch for development on a replica.
 No risk to production.

 #signature